Autisto/CC-Autist/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Creative Commons Zero v1.0 Universal License.
-See `LICENSE.md` for more information.
+Distributed under MIT License See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>